 This is the one park you definitely want to get to before opening and/or absolutely make sure to use FastPass+.
 Disney typically opens the park 15 minutes before the scheduled opening, although this can vary depending on predicted crowds.
-We recommend arriving at least 30 minutes before park opening to be one of the first to ride Toy Story Midway Mania!® Attraction, then hop on over to Rock 'n Roller Coaster® Starring Aerosmith and The Twilight Zone Tower of Terror™ Attraction.
+We recommend arriving at least 30 minutes before park opening.

 Doing a little bit of planning at the outset, whether you want a full touring plan or you just identify a few of your priorities, can mean the difference between a good time and a great time.
 To make the most of your time at Disney's Hollywood Studios®, follow these tips:

 Disney's Hollywood Studios® is a park in transition as it moves away from its TV- and movie-making roots to something new — perhaps a celebration of TV and film itself?
 The park closed a number of attractions within the last few years in anticipation of two new lands.
 Toy Story Land opened June 30, 2018 to much fanfare.
 Star Wars Land is set to open in 2019.

-Most of Disney's Hollywood Studios®' other attractions and shows run from 25 to 60 minutes, some with fixed times throughout the day.
+Most of Disney's Hollywood Studios®' shows run from 25 to 60 minutes, some with fixed times throughout the day.
 For the best seats, plan to arrive at least 25 minutes ahead of time.
-Don't miss Symphony in the Stars: A Galactic Spectacular—a Star Wars-themed fireworks finale.
+Don't miss Symphony in the Stars: A Galactic Spectacular — a Star Wars-themed fireworks finale.